-- We are a cancer diagnostics company with a limited operating history, which may make it difficult to evaluate our current business and predict our future performance. - We have incurred net losses historically, and may not be able to achieve and maintain profitability. - Failure to maintain significant commercial market acceptance for our cancer therapy selection products and services, or any future products and services may harm our business and results of operations. - We may be unable to develop and commercialize our early cancer detection products, MRD products or new cancer therapy selection products on a timely basis, or at all. - If we fail to keep up with industry and technology developments in a timely and cost-effective manner, we may be unable to compete effectively and our business and prospects could suffer. - If our products or services do not perform as expected, our operating results, reputation and business could suffer. - If we were to be sued for product liability or professional liability, we could face substantial liabilities that exceed our resources. - If we cannot maintain or develop relationships with hospitals and physicians, our results of operations and prospects could be adversely affected. - We require substantial funding for our operations.
-If we cannot raise sufficient additional capital on acceptable terms, our business, financial condition and prospects may be adversely affected. - We face risks related to natural disasters, health epidemics, civil and social disruption and other outbreaks, which could significantly disrupt our operations.
-In particular, the COVID-19 outbreak in China and worldwide has adversely affected, and may continue to affect, our business, results of operations and financial condition according to the current COVID-19 policy in the short period. - If we cannot compete successfully with our competitors, we may be unable to increase or sustain our revenue or achieve and sustain profitability. - Failure to manage our growth or execute our strategies effectively may adversely affect our business and prospects.
+- We are a cancer diagnostics company with a limited operating history, which may make it difficult to evaluate our current business and predict our future performance. - We have incurred net losses historically, and may not be able to achieve and maintain profitability. - Failure to maintain significant commercial market acceptance for our cancer therapy selection products and services, or any future products and services may harm our business and results of operations. - We may be unable to develop and commercialize our early cancer detection products, MRD products or new cancer therapy selection products on a timely basis, or at all. - If we fail to keep up with industry and technology developments in a timely and cost-effective manner, we may be unable to compete effectively and our business and prospects could suffer.

+- If our products or services do not perform as expected, our operating results, reputation and business could suffer. - If we were to be sued for product liability or professional liability, we could face substantial liabilities that exceed our resources. - If we cannot maintain or develop relationships with hospitals and physicians, our results of operations and prospects could be adversely affected. - We require substantial funding for our operations.
+If we cannot raise sufficient additional capital on acceptable terms, our business, financial condition and prospects may be adversely affected. - We face risks related to natural disasters, health epidemics, civil and social disruption and other outbreaks, which could significantly disrupt our operations. - If we cannot compete successfully with our competitors, we may be unable to increase or sustain our revenue or achieve and sustain profitability. - Failure to manage our growth or execute our strategies effectively may adversely affect our business and prospects.